openlmi/openlmi-doc/doc/mof/LMI_Locale.rst

     System default keyboard mapping for X11 - the graphical UI before the user logs in, such as the display manager, as well as the default for users after login.
 The property should be a keyboard mapping name (such as 'de' or 'us').
 Individual layouts are comma separated (e. g. 'us,cz,de').

+.. _LMI-Locale-CanNTP:

+``boolean`` **CanNTP**

+    Indicates whether there's avalilable NTP service on the system.
+If true, the NTP service is available.
+If false, the NTP service is not available.

 .. _LMI-Locale-LCAddress:

 ``string`` **LCAddress**